 For occasional, sick child or backup child care in your home when you must be at work or on campus, see Kids Kare at Home.

 Find a Family Helper

-For occasional or short-term child care needs in your family's home, browse the Family Helpers online posting board or create a help wanted post.
+For occasional, partial week, or short-term child care needs in your family's home, browse the Family Helpers online posting board or create a help wanted post.

 For more information

 If you have questions, please email us or call (734) 763-9379.

 The U-M Work-Life Resource Center does not endorse or represent any resources listed as recommended by the University of Michigan.
 The Work-Life Resource Center offers child care resource information only.
 Information is subject to change.
 Neither the U-M nor its subcontractors warrant any information concerning any child care provider, nor do they inspect, investigate, endorse, recommend, or choose any particular provider.
 The inclusion of any care provider’s name does not constitute endorsement or certification by the U-M, WLRC or its subcontractors as to their qualifications to provide child care, the rates charged for services or any other aspect of individual program’s quality of care.
 Any complaints and problems should be directed to the caregiver and/or the State of Michigan Department of Licensing and Regulatory Affairs.